7 min read

 Checking rankings at 3am.

-You also rarely see long-term follow-ups.
-"Here's what happened 2 years later" would be interesting.
-But often, 2 years later, the gains have reversed.
-Better not to mention that.
+You also rarely see long-term follow-ups, and "Here's what happened 2 years later" would be genuinely interesting reading, but often, 2 years later, the gains have reversed entirely, so better not to mention that, better to let the case study exist in its own perfect little time capsule forever.

 The Vanishing Context